FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Hydraulic Structures Guidelines/Hydraulic Structures Guidelines.rst

    Q = a h\ :sup:`b`

+where:
-where: (a) is a regression coefficient and (b) is a regression exponent.
+   a = regression coefficient

+   b = regression exponent.

 More than one power regression relationship may be used for a hydraulic structure by specifying the maximum depth for which the relationship is valid.
 For example, one depth relationship can represent normal flow through a bridge and a second relationship can be used to simulate blockage with a zero coefficient for the height of the bridge low chord.
 Flow can also reverse and go upstream through a hydraulic structure.

 Hydraulic structures may include:

     - Broadcrested weir such as a berm or embankment (Figure 1);